* * *

 October 30, 2015

-It's not easy for a beautiful boat to stand out at a show among 300 other boats, but this Norwegian Faering at the Port Townsend Wooden Boat Festival did just that—it caught our eye and turned our head, big time.
+It's not easy for a beautiful boat to stand out at a show among 300 other amazing boats, but this Norwegian Faering at the Port Townsend Wooden Boat Festival did just that—it caught our eye and turned our head, big time.

 – The rig is really so simple.
 You just have these two shrouds and the forestay is a continuous piece, the forestay and one of the shrouds.
 It’s a simple, easy rig.
 And then these shroud needles are gonna need a sort of like, original Pelican Hook.
 That’s a piece of cow horn that we carved… Cut and carved out the center of, just locks it in place.
 When you’re sailing you usually tighten the leeward shroud while you’re underway, so that… Because you get so much stretch with the hemp under tension.
 These grommets just go right through the frame.
 And I’m used to working with hemp.
 Pre-stretching it, tarring it all.
 Keep tarring it though, over the summer because it drys out quickly.